SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 ## 3. Marine terms: String for limiting certain phrases to the marine environment

-This query is referred to as **marine terms**, and should be combined with various other sets with `AND` (when instructed) to limit the results to the marine environment.
-It is not combined with fishery targets.
+This string is referred to as **marine terms**, and should be combined with various other sets with `AND` (when instructed) to limit the results to the marine environment.
+It is not combined with fishery targets (14.4, 14.6 and 14.b).

 The first part (`TS=`) consists of marine habitats, physical features, and terms to do with the coast.
 The second part (`SO=`) consists of marine journal titles.
-Journal name is used as not all publications use marine words in their abstract, title or keywords (e.g. if they are discussing a specifc marine species for an audience who knows it is marine).
+Journal search is used as not all publications use marine words in their abstract, title or keywords (e.g. if they are discussing a specifc marine species for an audience who knows it is marine).
 Journals were not included if they had non-marine elements in the title (e.g. Freshwater or Atmospheric).
 List gathered from Master journal list in Web of Science.
 The first line of this segment will find journals that begin with `"marine*" OR "ocean*" OR "estuar*" OR "deep sea*"`.

 `seaweed$` and `macroalga*` are combined with other terms to prevent inclusion based on mentions of seaweeds (e.g. seaweed extracts used in industrial processes). `coast` and `sea` are combined with other terms to avoid results that are not really about the ocean (e.g. terrestrial work in "Mediterranean Sea countries"). `harbour` is  combined due to its use as a verb, and `port` due to use in other fields (e.g. electronics).